Weight loss is a big topic.

 I get many enquiries about herbal weight loss remedies.

-Of course, they can also make your food more appetising - if you're faced with what you would normally consider to be a bland diet, then you can pep it up with herbs and spices.
+Of course, herbs can make your food more appetising - if you're faced with what you would normally consider to be a bland diet, then you can pep it up with herbs and spices.
+That will have an effect on your overall well being too.

 This video shows you how to make a herbal tea and it's a method you can use with any herb.

-There are four main herbs that are generally accepted to help you with the loss of those extra pounds.
+There are three main herbs that are generally accepted to help you with the loss of those extra pounds.

 Some of the links are live and will take you through to growing and cultivation instructions.